 Are you kidding?
 Turnips?
 What idiot eats profit these days?
 (Outright stated in game that turnips haven't been used as food for years.)

-In the latest edition, Tortimer retires and you're given the honor of mayor.
-Let's assume 3DS starts like all the others, with you just moving in.
+In New Leaf, Tortimer retires and you're given the honor of mayor.
+Let's assume it starts like all the others, with you just moving in.
 Why would the villagers choose the person who just moved in, a HUMAN of all things, to lead their village?
 Worse yet, Nook's also retired from the store bushiness.
 Considering he's a highly respected figure, WHY WASN'T HE ELECTED?
 He has a new occupation as real estate agent, so it's not like he can't do any work.
 I really hope this mayor thing is something that you have to work for, like a perfect town, but it's implied that it won't be the case.